nataliesmith123/nataliesmith123/README.md

 I am a research associate at the Harvard TH Chan School of Public Health.
 I am currently funded by a K99 via the National Cancer Institute.
 Prior to that funding, I was a cancer prevention [postdoc fellow](https://www.hsph.harvard.edu/cancer-prevention-fellowship/people/natalie-smith/) at the Harvard TH Chan School of Public Health.
 I'm mentored by Doug Levy, Karen Emmons, Davene Wright, and Kristen Hass miller Lich.
 I also held a [Pyle Fellowship](https://twitter.com/DeptPopMed/status/1556701937537585153) working with Dr. Davene Wright in the Department of Population Medicine/Harvard Pilgrim Health Care Institute.

 I completed my PhD in 2021 in Health Policy and Management at UNC Chapel Hill in the Gillings School of Global Public Health, under the direction of Leah Frerichs.
-My main area of focus was Decision Sciences and Outcomes Research.
-From 2018-2021 I was a predoctoral trainee at the Carolina Population Center.
-The training program focuses on helping PhD students integrate approaches from the social and health sciences to address important public health problems.
 Before that, I earmed my MS in Biostatistics, also from UNC Chapel Hill.

 Please get in touch!